matoanbach/RHCSA/RHCSA Theory/Module 5: Managing Storage/Lesson 18 - Working with Partitions and Mounts.md

 - Stratis: Stratis is a newer, user-space tool that makes storage management simpler.
 Because it runs in user space, other programs can talk to it via an API to do things like thin provisioning (only using space as data is written) and automated snapshots.

 ### Linux Block Devices
-- What are block devices: They are interfaces for stoage drives (hard drives, SSDs, USB drives, etc.), and each one is named based on the driver and type of hardware
+- What are block devices: They are interfaces for storage drives (hard drives, SSDs, USB drives, etc.), and each one is named based on the driver and type of hardware
 - Common names you'll see:
     - `/dev/sd[x]` - Used for SCSI or SATA disks (e.g., `/dev/sda`, `/dev/sdb`)
     - `/dev/vd[x]` - Used for virtual disks in KVM/QEMU virtual machines (e.g., `/dev/vda`)